folio-org/stripes-testing/doc/interactors.md

 structure the DOM will take, and we can use that knowledge to our advantage when it comes to writing tests.

-For every component in the [stripes-components](https://github.com/folio-org/stripes-components#stripes-components) library, there is a corresponding interactor that can be used in your tests.
+For most components in the [stripes-components](https://github.com/folio-org/stripes-components#stripes-components) library, there is a corresponding interactor that can be used in your tests.
 For example, to interact with a stripes Button in a Jest test,